 The Marvel version of Hercules was created by Stan Lee and Jack Kirby in 1965 as a super-strong heroic character to serve as a rival/foil for Thor and also to establish the presence of the Olympian Gods in the Marvel Universe.
 A household name; Hercules is one of the most popular figures from Greco-Roman mythology and is universally known for his immense strength.
 In the late 1950's and early 1960's Hercules was a well known and very popular myth-based hero in many "sword and sandal" movies.
 He'd been played by several actors in these movies, but was most notably portrayed by champion bodybuilder and former Mr. Universe Steve Reeves, upon whom Jack Kirby based his design and depiction of Hercules.
 Lee and Kirby's decision to create a Marvel version of Hercules to combat Thor made sense considering his mythological roots, his strength, his built-in name recognition and the popularity of "Hercules" movies at the time.
 Marvel's Hercules first appeared during the Silver Age of Comics in the first and only "Journey into Mystery Annual" in the summer of 1965.

-Hercules characterization in the Bronze Age is still quite similar to that of Thor.
-He continues to be depicted as immensely prideful and confident.
-Hercules appears a recurring character in "Thor" during the early 1970's as he first battled against and then partnered with Thor for a lengthy period, facing a multitude of powerful adversaries together including; the Destroyer, Pluto, Ares, the Dweller in the Darkness, Firelord, Galactus and Ego the Living Planet.
-This added exposure gained Hercules popularity which lead to him becoming the lead character in a short-lived group/team comic called the " Champions" set in Los Angeles.
+Hercules characterization in the Bronze Age was still quite similar to that of Thor.
+He continued to be depicted as immensely prideful and confident.
+Hercules appeared as a recurring character in "Thor" during the early 1970's where he first battled against and then partnered with Thor for a lengthy period.
+Together they faced a multitude of powerful adversaries including; the Destroyer, Pluto, Ares, the Dweller in the Darkness, Firelord, Galactus and Ego the Living Planet.
+This added exposure garnered Hercules enough popularity to allow him to become the lead character in a short-lived group/team comic called "the Champions."
+This series was set in Los Angeles.